expdani/discordkarma/README.md

 -   **_DATABASE_PASSWORD_**: This is the password of the user that has access.
 -   **_DATABASE_NAME_**: This is the name of the database you want to connect to.

 We use database migrations to make maintaining the database as easy as possible.
 Run `yarn migrate` to run all migrations.
 This creates the database with all it's tables.
 New migrations can be added with the commands: `npx knex migrate:make MIGRATION_NAME -x ts --knexfile ./src/database/knexFile.ts`.
 Make sure that the migration name is descriptive of what it does.
-A good example is: `create_currency_table` or `add_id_current_table`.
+A good example is: `create_currency_table` or `add_id_currency_table`.
 A bad example is `currency_table` or `edit_currency_table`.

 4. Run `yarn dev` to start a development server. the terminal logs: `Logged in as NAME_OF_YOUR_BOT!` and you see that your bot is online in your server (can take a minute).
 You can also choose to make a production build using `yarn build`.
 The production build will be available in the `./build` folder.